Be prepared to welcome new employees with warmth, a ready space, and a few creative ideas that’ll be helpful, memorable, and smart.

-- Personal information, such as favorite hobbies or foods
+- A little personal information, such as favorite hobbies or foods.

 2. Prepare their space